veddercasyn/veddercasyn.github.io/index.md

 ### Personal
 #### Music
-Here are some of my favorite artists
+Here are some of my favorite artists:
 * Bruno Mars
 * Taylor Swift
 * Imagine Dragons
 * Ashe

 #### Movies
-Some of my older favorites
+Some of my older favorites:
 * Forrest Gump
 * Shawshank Redemption

-Some of my newer favorites
+Some of my newer favorites:
 * Spotlight
 * Black Panther
 * Parasite